Nondiscrimination and Non-harassment Policy

 - Attempt to resolve the concerns with involved parties using a variety of methods including, but not limited to: mediating the concerns with the parties; assisting the department or division with the resolution of the concerns; conducting a preliminary inquiry into relevant issues; conducting targeted training or education programs; providing remedies or referrals to support services; meeting with the parties involved to discuss Nondiscrimination and Non-harassment Policy.

 - The Informal Resolution Process will be conducted in a prompt and equitable manner in order to resolve the concerns alleging action prohibited under this policy.
-The Office of Equity and Inclusion will communicate the Information Resolution Process timeline with involved parties.
+The Informal Resolution Process timeline will be communicated with involved parties.

 - As mentioned above, the Informal Resolution Process is not required and individuals with concerns may skip the informal resolution process and file a formal complaint which will be handled under the Formal Complaint Procedure (Step B).
 Represented employees also have the right to proceed with complaints according to their collective bargaining agreement.

-- If the complaint of potential discrimination or harassment are not resolved with the Informal Resolution Process or if the individual opts to file a complaint under the Formal Complaint Procedure, the individual must prepare a written statement, using appropriate forms found on the College’s Office of Equity and Inclusion site [link: /about/affirmative-action/complaint-form/], describing the basis of the complaint and a summary of the facts which are alleged to constitute discrimination or harassment.
+- If the complaint of potential discrimination or harassment are not resolved with the Informal Resolution Process or if the individual opts to file a complaint under the Formal Complaint Procedure, the individual must prepare a written statement, using appropriate forms found on the People Strategy, Equity & Culture website, https://www.pcc.edu/incident/, describing the basis of the complaint and a summary of the facts which are alleged to constitute discrimination or harassment.
 For the purposes of the Formal Complaint Procedure, the individual filing the complaint is called the “complainant.”
 The person against who the complaint is made is called the “respondent.”

-- The Office of Equity & Inclusion Director or designee will meet with the complainant to learn more about the complaint and determine whether the Nondiscrimination and Non-harassment Policy is applicable.
+- The assigned College employee will meet with the complainant to learn more about the complaint and determine whether the Nondiscrimination and Non-harassment Policy is applicable.

-- If the Nondiscrimination and Non-harassment Policy is found applicable, the Office of Equity & Inclusion Director or designee will determine a plan of action which may include, but is not limited to: conducting an adequate, reliable, and impartial investigation into the allegations, including the opportunity for both parties to present witnesses and other evidence, and reviewing any supporting documentation.
+- If the Nondiscrimination and Non-harassment Policy is found applicable, the assigned College employee will determine a plan of action which may include, but is not limited to: conducting an adequate, reliable, and impartial investigation into the allegations, including the opportunity for both parties to present witnesses and other evidence, and reviewing any supporting documentation.
 All parties involved have the right to have another person present as a witness during interviews.

 - Information concerning an investigation is generally considered confidential and will be disclosed as the College determines is necessary for business purposes or if required by law.
 The College may keep the names of witnesses and complainants confidential when, in the discretion of the College, doing so is necessary for the protection of the student or employee.